djgrant/nx-simple/README.md

 The package executor generates a package in `{workspaceRoot}/dist/{projectName}` so that it can make changes to the source package.json.
 This is necessary in any of these scenarios:

 1. The repo follows a single version policy by placing all dependencies in the root package.json, rather than in each project's package.json.
 To deploy or publish packages, a new package.json that includes the projects dependencies needs to be generated.
 2. The package.json contains references to source files for an improved developer experience.
 For example, we recommend the `types` field points to a source file rather than a generated .dts file (so intellisense is always using the latest types without needing a potentially slow re-compile).
-When publishing types is removed
+When the package is published, `.d.ts` files are created and the `types` field is removed from package.json.
 3. Generating a ESM/CJS compatible packages.

 ## Principles